 Commodity trading is as old as the financial markets, and perhaps even older than that.
 The first example of an organised exchange for trading commodities dates back to Amsterdam in 1530.
 These days there are a whole host of markets available to trade with just a few clicks of a mouse or taps on your mobile device, but some commodities remain as popular as ever.
 Read more about commodity definition here.

 There are a range of commodities you can trade, including agricultural commodities such as corn, soybean and wheat.
-It's the energy markets, in the form of oil and gas trading, and metal markets (like gold and silver), however, that tend to be more popular with traders these days.
+However, it's the energy markets, in the form of oil and gas trading, and metal markets (like gold and silver) that tend to be more popular with commodity traders these days.

 We offer prices on over 100 spot and forward commodity instruments on our Next Generation trading platform, including Crude Oil (Brent and West Texas), Gold, Silver, Copper, Natural Gas and Coffee (we offer coffee trading on both Arabica and Robusta).
 This includes both spot prices and prices for forward contracts.
 When deciding whether to buy commodities at spot price or using a forward contract, traders can use contango and backwardation to decipher whether the future value may provide greater returns.

 The commodity markets are traded in a similar way to other types of financial markets, but there are some points to be aware of in order to avoid any shocks or surprises when dipping your toe into commodities trading.
 In this article, we focus on two of the more actively traded commodities: oil and gold.
 You can spread bet or trade CFDs on the most traded commodities within the market.